patrickloeber/patrickloeber/README.md

 ## I'm a Software Engineer, Teacher, and Developer Advocate

-I'm a Developer Relations Engineer at Google DeepMind.
-I care deeply about developer experience and help to improve working with our AI models, APIs, and SDKs.
+I'm a Developer Relations Engineer at Google DeepMind, focused on improving the developer experience with our AI models, APIs, and SDKs.

 I also teach coding and AI topics, and create free educational content on YouTube and my blog: